Martin Luther: Augustinian friar

 Luther dedicated himself to the Augustinian order, devoting himself to fasting, long hours in prayer, pilgrimage, and frequent confession.

 Luther described this period of his life as one of deep spiritual despair.
 He said, "I lost touch with Christ the Savior and Comforter, and made of him the jailer and hangman of my poor soul."
 Johann von Staupitz, his superior and frustrated confessor, concluded that Luther needed more work to distract him from excessive introspection and ordered him to pursue an academic career.

 On 3 April 1507, Jerome Schultz, the Bishop of Brandenburg, ordained Luther in Erfurt Cathedral.

 University of Wittenberg

 The following year, in 1508, Luther began teaching theology at the University of Wittenberg.
 He received two bachelor's degrees, one in biblical studies on 9 March 1508, and another in the Sentences by Peter Lombard in 1509.
 On 19 October 1512, he was awarded his Doctor of Theology.

 On 21 October 1512, Luther was received into the senate of the theological faculty of the University of Wittenberg, succeeding von Staupitz as chair of theology.
-He spent the rest of his career in this position at the University of Wittenberg.
+He spent the rest of his career in this position at Wittenberg.

-In 1515, he was made provincial vicar of Saxony and Thuringia, which required him to visit and oversee eleven monasteries in his province.
+In 1515 Luther was made provincial vicar of Saxony and Thuringia, which required him to visit and oversee eleven monasteries in his province.